 To filter posts by date, select an option from the Posts > ‘All dates’ drop menu and click the ‘Filter’ button …

 (View Posts by Dates)

-If there are many posts spanning across many pages, use the Search Posts button to filter and display only posts containing the words or phase you have typed into the search field …
+If there are many posts spanning across many Post screen pages, use the Search feature to filter and display only posts that contain the key phrases you have typed into the search field …

-To clear the results of the search filter and view all posts again, click the ‘All’ posts filter link above the table …
+To clear the search filter results and view all posts again in the Table of Posts, click the ‘All’ link in the menu section above the table …

 The search filter results will be cleared and all of your posts will be listed once again in the Table of Posts …